ntustison/Histograms/Text/stitched.md

 level of sophistication and performance of the measurement tools.

-The recent emergence of deep-layered neural networks [@LeCun:2015aa], particularly convolutional neural networks, is due to their outstanding performance in certain computational tasks, including classification and semantic segmentation in medical imaging [@Shen:2017aa].
+The recent emergence of deep-layered neural networks [@LeCun:2015aa], particularly convolutional neural networks (CNN), is due to their outstanding performance in certain computational tasks, including classification and semantic segmentation in medical imaging [@Shen:2017aa].
 Their potential for leveraging spatial information from images surpasses the